wp-plugins/iq-block-country/readme.txt

 It will also give you the location it expects the GeoIP.dat file.
 So go ahead and download it and unzip the file to this specific location.

+= How come that I still see visitors from countries that I blocked in Statpress or other statistics software? =

+It’s true that you might see hits from countries that you have blocked in your statistics software.
+That is the way it works, certain plugins may be run before iQ Block Country is run so it may log visitors to pages.
+This however does not mean this plugin does not work, it just means somebody tried to access a certain page or pages and that that fact is logged.

+If you are worried this plugin does not work you could try to block your own country and afterwards visit your frontend website and see if it actually works.
+Also if you have access to the logfiles of the webserver that hosts your website  you can see that these visitors are actually denied with a HTTP error 403.

 == Changelog ==

+= 1.0.3 =
+* FAQ updated
+* Try to make sure this plugin is loaded first to avoid "headers already sent" trouble.

 = 1.0.2 =
 * PHP 5.2 or higher required